Valentine’s Day Sugar Cookies

 Flood Icing

-There is a trick you can use to get the right consistency to be able to use the flood icing for the outline and to fill in the outline with icing.
+You can use a trick to get the right consistency: use the flood icing for the outline and fill in the outline with the same flood icing.
 It’s called the 10-second rule.
-Once your icing is mixed, take a sharp knife and cut about an inch down into the bowl and count how many seconds it takes for the icing to come together and the “cut” to disappear.
-For the right “flood icing” the “slice” in the icing should disappear in about ten seconds.
+Once your icing is mixed, take a sharp knife and cut about an inch down into the bowl, and count how many seconds it takes for the icing to come together and the “cut” to disappear.
+For the right “flood icing,” the “slice” in the icing should disappear in about ten seconds.

 The consistency of the frosting is determined by the amount of water added to the Royal Icing mixture.
 If the icing is too thick, slowly add a bit of water, mix, and cut again.